 I'll never forget our first Christmas together.
-My husband's family was coming to visit for the holidays from the west coast and he wanted everything to be perfect right down to the Christmas tree.
-The fresh smell of balsam from a perfectly shaped beautiful evergreen.
+My family was coming to visit for the holidays from the west coast and we wanted everything to be perfect right down to the fresh smell of balsam from a perfectly shaped evergreen.

 But a week before Christmas, we noticed needles started dropping off.
-It was dry so I gave it more water.
 Then came the horrible smell.
-And more needles..lots of them.
+And more needles, lots of them.
 Our gas heat and a lack of adequate watering had brought our beautiful fresh tree to an untimely death and it stunk!
 Literally!

-So imagine us, the week of Christmas, taking off ALL the ornaments and ALL the lights (yes, it still smelled horribly) and dragging it outside while the rest of the needles dropped off.
+So imagine us, the week of Christmas, taking off all the ornaments and all the lights and dragging it outside while the rest of the needles dropped off.
 We had a terrible mess to clean up.
 We learned a lot that year about how not to take care of a fresh Christmas tree.
-If you do it the right way, they do just fine.
+If you do it the right way, they are lovely.

-Recently, we've been trying to be more conscientious about the environment.
-Artificial trees must be better since you're not cutting down a tree only to throw it away after Christmas.
+If you're more conscientious about the environment, you may be thinking artificial trees are better.
+You're not cutting down a tree only to throw it away after the holidays.
 Right?

 Well, no. I visited the Brown family's Belmont Christmas Tree Farm in Spotsylvania, VA and learned a few things.
 This family-owned farm is one of about 594 tree farms providing valuable jobs and commerce for Virginia.
 Here are a few interesting facts for those that want to go green:

 - Real trees are a renewable, recyclable resource.